1And Satan stood up against Israel and incited David to count Israel.

 4Nevertheless the king’s word prevailed against Joab.
-Therefore Joab departed and went throughout all Israel, and came to Jerusalem.
+So Joab departed and went throughout all Israel, and came back to Jerusalem.

-5Joab gave up the sum of the numbering of the people to David.
-All those of Israel were 1,100,000 men who drew sword: and in Judah were 470,000 men who drew sword.
+5Joab gave the sum of the number of the people to David.
+All those of Israel were 1,100,000 men who drew the sword, and in Judah were 470,000 men who drew the sword.

-6But he did not count Levi and Benjamin among them, for the king’s word was abominable to Joab.
+6But he did not count Levi and Benjamin among them because the king’s word was detestable to Joab.

-11So Gad came to David and said to him, “This is what Yahweh says: ‘Take your choice:
+11So Gad went to David and said to him, “This is what Yahweh says: ‘Take your choice:

-12either three years of famine; or three months to be consumed before your foes while the sword of your enemies overtakes you; or else three days the sword of Yahweh, even plague in the land, and the angel of Yahweh destroying throughout all the territory of Israel.
+12either three years of famine; or three months of being swept away before your foes while the sword of your enemies overtakes you; or else three days of the sword of Yahweh, plague in the land, and the angel of Yahweh destroying throughout all the territory of Israel.
 So now decide what answer I am to bring back to him who sent me.’”

-17David said to God, “Is it not I who commanded the people to be numbered?
-It is even I who have sinned and done very wickedly; but these sheep, what have they done?
-Please let your hand, O Yahweh my God, be against me and against my father’s house, but not against your people, that they should be plagued.”
+17David said to God, “Is it not I who commanded the people to be counted?
+It is I who have sinned and done very wickedly; but these sheep, what have they done?
+Please let your hand, O Yahweh my God, be against me and against my father’s house, but do not let the plague be against your people.”

-18Then the angel of Yahweh commanded Gad to tell David that David should go up and build an altar to Yahweh on the threshing floor of Ornan the Jebusite.
+18Then the angel of Yahweh commanded Gad to tell David that David was to go up to build an altar to Yahweh on the threshing floor of Ornan the Jebusite.

 21As David came to Ornan, Ornan looked and saw David and went out of the threshing floor and bowed down to David with his face to the ground.

-22Then David said to Ornan, “Give me the place of this threshing floor, that I may build on it an altar to Yahweh.
-You are to sell it to me for the full price, that the plague may be stopped from afflicting the people.”
+22Then David said to Ornan, “Give me the place of this threshing floor so that I can build an altar to Yahweh on it.
+You are to sell it to me for the full price, that the plague may be stopped from being on the people.”

-23Ornan said to David, “Take it for yourself, and let my lord the king do what is good in his eyes.
-Behold, I give the oxen for burnt offerings and the threshing instruments for wood and the wheat for the grain offering.
+23Ornan said to David, “Take it as your own, and let my lord the king do what is good in his eyes.
+Behold, I give the oxen for burnt offerings and the threshing sleds for wood and the wheat for the grain offering.
 I give it all.”

-25So David gave to Ornan 600 shekels of gold by weight for the place.
+25So David gave to Ornan 600 shekelsa of gold by weight for the place.

-26David built an altar to Yahweh there and offered burnt offerings and peace offerings, and called on Yahweh; and he answered him from heaven by fire on the altar of burnt offering.
+26David built an altar to Yahweh there and offered burnt offerings and peace offerings, and called on Yahweh; and he answered him by fire from heaven upon the altar of burnt offering.

-28At that time, when David saw that Yahweh had answered him in the threshing floor of Ornan the Jebusite, then he sacrificed there.
+28At that time, when David saw that Yahweh had answered him at the threshing floor of Ornan the Jebusite he sacrificed there,

-29For the tabernacle of Yahweh, which Moses made in the wilderness, and the altar of burnt offering, were at that time in the high place at Gibeon.
+29even though the tabernacle of Yahweh, which Moses had made in the wilderness, and the altar of burnt offering, were at that time in the high place at Gibeon.

-30But David could not go before it to inquire of God, for he was afraid because of the sword of the angel of Yahweh.
+30But David could not go before it to inquire of God because he was afraid of the sword of the angel of Yahweh.